Daniel Haber (soccer): Whitecaps FC 2

 Haber signed with Whitecaps FC 2 on January 27, 2016.

 Real Monarchs

-On November 17, 2016 Haber signed with United Soccer League side and Real Salt Lake 2nd team Real Monarchs.
+On November 17, 2016, Haber signed with United Soccer League side and Real Salt Lake 2nd team Real Monarchs.

 FC Cincinnati

 On November 15, 2017, Haber signed with FC Cincinnati for the 2018 United Soccer League season.

 Ottawa Fury

 On July 9, 2018, Haber joined United Soccer League side Ottawa Fury on a free transfer.
 After the 2018 season, the Fury would announce that Haber would not return to the Fury for the 2019 season.

 International career

-On May 23, 2013, Haber earned his first call up to the Canada men's national soccer team for a friendly in the following week against Costa Rica.
-Haber made his senior international debut on May 28, 2013, coming on as a second-half substitute for Issey Nakajima-Farran in a 1–0 defeat to Costa Rica at Commonwealth Stadium.
+On May 23, 2013, Haber earned his first call-up to the Canada national team for a friendly in the following week against Costa Rica.
+Haber made his senior international debut on May 28, 2013, coming on as a second-half substitute for Issey Nakajima-Farran in their 1–0 defeat to Costa Rica at Commonwealth Stadium.

 Haber's last international appearance was in a friendly against Moldova on May 27, 2014, which resulted in a 1–1 draw.